The most common reason for purchasing SparkleFlow is “a lack of overview”.

 - Testing (technical and functional testing of the package)

 - Distribution (rolling out the package)

 SparkleFlow is a flexible system with which every conceivable process can be configured.
 This ensures that SparkleFlow can follow the organization’s working method instead of the other way around.
-Because all employees involved work with SparkleFlow, many actions are not only automated, but it is also automatically ensured that everyone follows the same process.
+Because all employees involved work with SparkleFlow, many actions are automated, and it automatically ensures that everyone follows the same process.
 Status progress is automatically secured and resource planning is simplified.
-Handing over work to a colleague is no more than assigning one task.
+Handing over work to a colleague is nothing more than assigning a task.
 All status information, documentation, progress, etc. is automatically transferred.
 All can be found at standardized locations within the tool.